-The amount in the FSS account, in excess of any money owed to the BHA, is paid to the Head of FSS Famiy Head of Household upon successful completion of the FSS Contract.
+The amount in the FSS account, in excess of any money owed to the BHA, is paid to the Head of Household upon successful completion of the FSS Contract.
 The BHA may disburse a portion of the FSS account before the end of the Contract if the Participant has fulfilled certain interim goal(s) and the money is necessary for completion of the FSS Contract goals.